Leopold Mozart: Relations with Wolfgang

 Wolfgang left home for good in 1781, when instead of returning from a stay in Vienna with his employer Archbishop Colloredo he remained in the city to pursue a freelance career.
 This effort was to a fair degree successful; Wolfgang achieved great fame and was for a time quite prosperous (though poor planning later changed this status).
 The move almost certainly aided Wolfgang's musical development; the great majority of his most celebrated works were composed in Vienna.

 As indicated by Mozart's return letters (which alone survive), his father was strongly opposed to the Vienna move, wanting Wolfgang to return to Salzburg.
 A fairly harsh family quarrel resulted.
 He was also strongly opposed to Wolfgang's marriage to Constanze Weber in 1782, and gave his permission late, reluctantly, and under duress.
-(Note: Halliwell 1998 suggests that Constanze had already moved in with Wolfgang before marriage, a potential disastrous situation given the mores of the time.)
+(Note: Halliwell 1998 suggests that Constanze had already moved in with Wolfgang before marriage, a potentially disastrous situation given the mores of the time.)
 Biographers differ on the extent that Constanze was later snubbed by Leopold, if at all, during her visit with Wolfgang (July – October 1783) to Salzburg; the Grove Dictionary calls the visit "not entirely happy".

 In 1785, he visited Wolfgang and Constanze in Vienna, at a time when his son's career success was at its peak.
 He witnessed first hand his son's success as a performer, and on 12 February heard Joseph Haydn's widely quoted words of praise, upon hearing the string quartets Wolfgang dedicated to him, "Before God and as an honest man I tell you that your son is the greatest composer known to me either in person or by name: He has taste, and, furthermore, the most profound knowledge of composition."
 (Note: Letter from Leopold Mozart to his daughter Maria Anna from 16 February 1785.
 In the original: "Ich sage ihnen vor gott, als ein ehrlicher Mann, ihr Sohn ist der größte Componist, den ich von Person und den Nahmen nach kenne: er hat geschmack, und über das die größte Compositionswissenschaft."
 For more details of the occasion, see Haydn and Mozart) The visit was the last time that Leopold saw his son, though they continued to correspond, and Wolfgang sometimes sent copies of his piano concertos and string quartets for Leopold and Nannerl to perform with friends.

 Later in 1785, when Leopold Mozart took in Nannerl's child, Wolfgang was not informed.
 However, in the following year Wolfgang found this out from a mutual acquaintance in Vienna.
 At this time, Wolfgang wrote to Leopold to ask if he would be willing to take care of his own two children while he and Constanze went on concert tour.
 Leopold turned him down, probably with harsh words.
 His letter to Wolfgang does not survive, but his summary to Nannerl of it does (17 November 1786):